holozeros/minimal-linux-desktop/Building chroot environment.md

-The bellow instructions are different from the lfs-11.0 book.
+The following instructions are different from the lfs-11.0 book.
 Here we should install the chroot environment in /tools directory.
 Test procedures that are possible but not required are commented out.
 Now,begining build the base of chroot environment.